From Almost a Child Bride to a Doctor in the Making – Here’s Disha’s Inspiring Story

-The new National Education Policy (NEP) 2020 is certainly a welcome move and being an organization that has been working for children’s education as one of children’s fundamental rights - we, at CRY, are looking at some key points from the NEP: the positive change it would bring and what perhaps needs more thought and discussion to yield the desired outcome.
-Read on to know more about the key ways in which the NEP will impact the children and what are the challenges in each context:
+The new National Education Policy (NEP) 2020 is certainly a welcome move and being an organisation that has been working for children’s education as one of children’s fundamental rights - we, at CRY, are looking at some key points from the NEP: the positive change it would bring and what perhaps needs more thought and discussion to yield the desired outcome.
+Read this new education policy review guide to learn more about the key ways in which the NEP will impact the children and what the challenges are in each context:

-2. The NEP also covers the importance of foundational learning and early childhood education.
+2. The national education policy 2020 also covers the importance of foundational learning and early childhood education.
 This will help children as nearly 80% of brain development is complete by the age of 8.
-Early stimulation is essential for cognitive development in the first 3 years which forms the basis for learning in preschool.
-The years between pre-school to class 3 (ages 3-8) are called the foundational learning years.
+Early stimulation is essential for cognitive development in the first 3 years, which forms the basis for learning in preschool.
+The years between preschool to class 3 (ages 3-8) are called the foundational learning years.
 If foundational learning is not developed strongly, children are unable to catch up in later grades as concepts become more complex.
 The NCERT will also develop a framework for children between 0-3 and 3-8 years and the govt. will set up a National Mission on Foundational Literacy and Numeracy to address foundational learning.
 This will play a critical role in children’s retention within the education system.

-3. Another aspect of the NEP is the creation of the Gender Inclusive Fund.
+3. Another national education policy key point is the creation of the Gender Inclusive Fund.
 Data suggests that girls' access to and completion of education is poorer compared to boys.
-Girls’ dropout rates, especially when it comes to a comparison between those in the general category and marginalized groups (SC/ST/OBC), are alarming.
+Girls’ dropout rates, especially when it comes to a comparison between those in the general category and marginalised groups (SC/ST/OBC), are alarming.

 Source: UDISE 2016-17

-Educating girls, will help foster decision-making and improved self-confidence, enabling them to participate as empowered citizens and navigate the world on their terms.
+Educating girls will help foster decision-making and improve self-confidence, enabling them to participate as empowered citizens and navigate the world on their terms.

-The NEP acknowledges the importance and challenges in girls' education and sets up the ‘Gender Inclusion Fund’.
+The national education policy 2020 acknowledges the importance and challenges in girls' education and sets up the ‘Gender Inclusion Fund’.
 This fund seeks to provide equitable quality education for all girls as well as transgender students by addressing “context-specific barriers” to their access and participation in education.

 The NEP is unclear on whether the Beti Bachao Beti Padhao program and state-run schemes and programs on girl child education will be a part of this.
 It’s also unclear as to how programs such as Rashtriya Kishor Swasthya Karyakram and SABLA will converge with the Gender Inclusive Fund.
 And whether the protection of girls will be included in the scope of the fund.

-4. The NEP also focuses on the use of technology and commitment to address the digital divide.
-While face-to-face teaching cannot be replaced by digital education, increased technological connectivity can help marginalized children fulfill their potential and break inter-generational cycles of poverty.
+4. The NEP policies also focus on the use of technology and commitment to address the digital divide.
+While face-to-face teaching cannot be replaced by digital education, increased technological connectivity can help marginalised children fulfil their potential and break intergenerational cycles of poverty.
 It is especially relevant during humanitarian crises, and is an important 21st-century skill.
 Access to digital technology will also allow children to access information on issues that affect their communities and enable them to participate in solving them.

-While the NEP talks about building digital infrastructure and connectivity to bridge the digital divide it does not state clear timelines.
-Along with poor access to digital devices and technology, the availability of uninterrupted electricity supply is also an issue among marginalized communities.
+While the national education policy in India talks about building digital infrastructure and connectivity to bridge the digital divide, it does not state clear timelines.
+Along with poor access to digital devices and technology, the availability of uninterrupted electricity supply is also an issue among marginalised communities.
 Thus, it would be a challenge for most children attending government schools to access education digitally - something that could increase the digital divide and risk higher dropouts.
-It’s not only about making required arrangements within the school but also about ensuring that these facilities are accessible by every child at their residence.
-Without these, the essential purpose of a universal education will be defeated.
+It’s not only about making required arrangements within the school but also about ensuring that these facilities are accessible to every child at their residence.
+Without these, the essential purpose of universal education will be defeated.
 Without robust online safety protocols, safeguarding children online will be challenging.

-5. The NEP includes focus on holistic, integrated, enjoyable, and engaging learning.
-It’s proposing to reduce the curriculum burden on children as well as reducing rote learning and bring in teaching-learning in a way that encourages critical thinking and conceptual clarity in children.
-At the secondary level, NEP also provides flexibility in the selection of subjects to ensure children’s interest in learning is retained.
+5. The NEP focuses on holistic, integrated, enjoyable, and engaging learning.
+It proposes to reduce the curriculum burden on children as well as reduce rote learning and bring in teaching-learning in a way that encourages critical thinking and conceptual clarity in children.
+At the secondary level, national education policy key points also provide flexibility in the selection of subjects to ensure children’s interest in learning is retained.
 It also tries to prepare children for skills needed in the 21st century and includes life-skills education into the curriculum.

-The pedagogy proposed by the NEP will require investment in skilled teachers, learning material, and basic infrastructure across all levels of education in a safe learning environment.
+The pedagogy proposed by the national education policy in India will require investment in skilled teachers, learning material, and basic infrastructure across all levels of education in a safe learning environment.

 Donate to CRY right away and help children realize their true potential.